Cincinnati Root Canal Therapy from Top Dentists

 - Swollen lymph nodes in your neck

-- Discharge: There may be bleeding or leakage, or if the abscess ruptures, you’ll have a sudden rush of gross fluid (the pus) in your mouth.
+- Discharge: There may be bleeding or leakage, or if the abscess ruptures, you’ll have a sudden rush of gross fluid (read: pus) in your mouth.
 This is an emergency – now all that infected fluid is dispersed throughout your mouth and jaw.
-Seek an emergency dentist
+Seek an emergency dentist immediately.

 A tooth abscess occurs when the infection in the pulp creates a pocket of infected pus around the root of the tooth.
 While not extremely common, an abscess that is not treated will continue to spread to the bone around the tooth’s root.
 It may even spread into surrounding tissues and bone.
 And infections that get to your muscle and bone can cause permanent damage that may result in the surgical removal of said tissue or bone.